IMPORTANT WARNING:

 Why is this medication prescribed?

-Midazolam is given to children before medical procedures or before anesthesia for surgery to cause drowsiness, relieve anxiety, and prevent any memory of the event.
+Midazolam is given before medical procedures or before anesthesia for surgery to cause drowsiness, relieve anxiety, and avoid any memory of the event.
 Midazolam is in a class of medications called benzodiazepines.
 It works by slowing activity in the brain to allow relaxation and sleep.

 How should this medicine be used?

 Midazolam comes as a syrup to take by mouth.
-It is usually given as a single dose by a doctor or nurse before a medical procedure or surgery.
+A doctor or nurse will give a single dose before a medical procedure or surgery.

 Other uses for this medicine